A Lefschetz theorem for crystalline representations: de Rham/crystalline Local systems and graded Higgs bundles

-In summary, we have constructed a logarithmic Higgs bundle $(E,\theta)_{X_K}$ extending the Higgs bundle $(E_\D,\theta_\D)\mid_{D_K}$ that is semistable, and has (rationally) trivial Chern classes.
-In the next sections, we will extend $(E,\theta)_{X_K}$ to a Higgs \emph{bundle} on $X$ whose special fiber is also semistable.
+In summary, we have constructed a logarithmic Higgs bundle $(E,\theta)_{X_K}$ extending the Higgs bundle $(E_\mathcal{D},\theta_\mathcal{D})\mid_{D_K}$ that is semistable, and has (rationally) trivial Chern classes.
+In the next sections, we will extend $(E,\theta)_{X_K}$ to a Higgs \emph{bundle} (as opposed to merely a Higgs sheaf) on $X$ whose special fiber is also semistable.